 The mission of the Union Scholarship Fund is to promote and recognize students’ commitment to creating an inclusive campus community.
 The University Union strives to promote an inclusive campus community by cultivating an environment that serves students by providing social, cultural, leadership, and co-curricular opportunities.
 The Union acknowledges and recognizes students within our campus community for their dedication and commitment to creating an inclusive environment.

-The AIRC & Union Student Leader Scholarship committee deﬁnes a commitment to inclusivity as, the process of working collaboratively with community groups and individuals to address issues that impact the well-being of historically marginalized communities in an effort to provide equitable service(s).
-For purposes of this scholarship and application, we also have a broad interpretation of the definition of community to mean the University of Utah, the Salt Lake City area, or your own indigenous community.
+The AIRC Union Student Leader Scholarship committee defines a commitment to inclusivity as, the process of working collaboratively with community groups and individuals to address issues that impact the well-being of historically marginalized communities in an effort to provide equitable service(s).
+For purposes of this scholarship and application, we also have a broad interpretation of the definition of community to mean the University of Utah, the Salt Lake City area or your own personal community.

 - Candidates must be able to demonstrate financial need for the scholarship via the financial need essay.

 - Candidates must have a cumulative GPA of at least 2.5 from the University of Utah or prior institution.

 - Many students who are selected to receive a University scholarship after May 12, 2015, are required by state law to certify under penalty of perjury that they are eligible to receive the scholarship as a U.S. citizen or a citizen of another country who is lawfully present within the United States.
 Students who have both graduated from a recognized Utah High school and who are awarded a scholarship funded by a private donor are not required to certify their lawful presence before receiving a privately funded scholarship.
 (This scholarship is a privately funded scholarship.)